Updated January 17, 2022.

 If no such information is forthcoming, the tracker will be categorized on the basis of its technical properties and the available knowledge about the business model for the third-party company controlling the tracker.
 The next time the cookie scanner encounters this tracker, it will categorize it accordingly.

-Finally, this vast knowledge that the cookie scanner generates is stored in Cookiebot’s cookie repository of more than 22 million trackers, which have been classified and ascribed more than 3,500 unique purpose descriptions.
+Finally, this vast knowledge that the cookie scanner generates is stored in our cookie repository of more than 22 million trackers, which have been classified and ascribed more than 3,500 unique purpose descriptions.

-The Cookiebot cookie scanner finds all cookies and online trackers technology present on a domain.
+The cookie scanner finds all cookies and online trackers technology present on a domain.

-This is a crucial and defining feature that we are very proud of at Cookiebot.
+This is a crucial and defining feature that we are very proud of at Usercentrics, parent company of Cookiebot CMP.

 Our cookie scanner is unmatched in the industry, and finding the trackers is, of course, the prerequisite for real compliance with data protection laws like the European General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).